ghoelzer-rht/claim-cxf-cxfrs/README.md

 Step 1 - Clone this git repo into an appropriate location on your developer workstation.

-Step 2 - cd to ../claim-cxf-cxfrs and run init.sh <application name> (create OpenShift app, <application name>  with Large gear)
+Step 2 - cd to ../claim-cxf-cxfrs and run init.sh <openshift domain> <application name> <gear size> (Recommended that a Medium or Large be used, based on OpenShift Online gear sizes)

+Step 3 -